JakeSimmens/dice-game/README.md

 <!-- USAGE EXAMPLES -->
 ### How to Play

-1. Click *New Battle* in the upper right corner.
+1. Click *New Battle* in the upper right corner of the game screen.
 2. Type in the number of armies for the attacking player.
 3. Type in the number of armies for the defending player.
 4. Click *Start Battle*.
-5. Each player picks 1, 2, or 3 armies to battle.
+5. Each player picks 1, 2, or 3 armies for the battle.
 6. Each player presses *Roll*.
 7. Results are displayed at the bottom.
 8. Return to step 5 for another round with the current army counts.